-Legumes and oil seeds processing of legumes- Modern methods of milling and process to eliminate the anti-nutritional factors.
+Pulses and Legumes - Modern methods of milling and it by product, process to eliminate the anti-nutritional factors.
 Processing of pulse based products

-Processing of edible fats and oils - preparation of oil, vanaspathi, industrial fats, and low-fat spreads and Fortification of fats and oils
+Nuts and Oil Seeds - Milling and it's by products ,extraction of oil, preparation of vanaspathi, industrial fats, and low-fat spreads and virgin oil, Fortification of fats and oils .Processing of fat substitute and fat replacer.
+Concentration and isolation - peanut, soybean and coconut.

-Soybean Processing-Soy protein concentrate and protein isolates.